Know your Canadian currency

 Canadian coins

 Did you know that all Canadian coins are made in Manitoba?
-The Royal Canadian Mint produces over one billion circulation coins every year at their plant in Winnipeg.
-It also makes coins for central banks, monetary authorities and other mints all over the world.
+The Royal Canadian Mint produces over one billion circulation coins every year at the Winnipeg plant.
+It also makes coins for central banks, monetary authorities, and other mints all over the world.

 Canadian coins